The charm of

 March through

 September, with an average maximum UV index of 12.
-A UV Index value of 11, and more, symbolizes an extreme threat to health from exposure to the Sun's UV radiation for average individuals.
+A UV Index reading of 11, and higher, represents an ultimate health vulnerability from exposure to the Sun's UV rays for average individuals.

-Note: A daily maximum UV index of 12 in May translates into the following instructions:
+Note: In May, a daily maximum UV index of 12 leads to the following instructions: